Creative, free music promotion tactics can be just as effective as your musical creativity when it comes to success as an independent musician.

 8. Try crowdfunding

-Though crowdfunding is usually associated with launching new products and charitable endeavors, it’s every bit as useful for musicians looking to fund their projects.
+Though crowdfunding is usually associated with launching new products and charitable endeavors, it’s every bit as useful for musicians looking to fund their projects (and free music promotion).
 In fact, multiple crowdfunding platforms, such as Patreon and PledgeMusic, specifically target those in the arts.
 Crowdfunding services typically allow musicians to build their own free page to highlight their planned projects, complete with an engaging video explaining the project and social links.
 As such, even if you don’t reach your total funding goal, you will spread the word about your band if you choose to run and promote a crowdfunding campaign.

 9. Join online discussion forums and become a contributing member of the community